LNCtips.com: Expert Fee Schedules

 Trial testimony.
 Again there may be a minimum number of hours, such as 8, and a statement regarding payment of travel expenses.

-Expert legal nurse consultants are paid by the law firm that hires them EXCEPT for deposition testimony.
-In that case, the attorney from the opposing side usually pays the LNC.
+Expert legal nurse consultants are paid by the law firm that hires them EXCEPT for deposition testimony in some states.
+In those states, the attorney from the opposing side pays the LNC.
 For that reason, some experts may try to specify in their fee schedule that a check for the deposition must be provided prior to or at the time of the deposition.

 The fee schedule should be based upon nursing and legal nurse consulting experience as well as what the market will bear.
 If the LNCs' legal nurse consulting course did not provide some guidelines, an internet search can be conducted to determine the fee schedules of other legal nurse consultants.
 Another option is to join AALNC and its local chapter to identify if other legal nurse consultants would be willing to share this information.
 Because of concerns about the appearance of price fixing or the potential of a competitor undercutting their fees, some LNCs will not share this information.